 That is until researchers discovered a “signaling pathway” these cells have been manipulating to survive.

-The study, published in Cancer Cell, focused on a protein called HOXA5 that is part of a family of proteins that regulate fetal development.
+A study, published in Cancer Cell, focused on a protein called HOXA5 which is part of a family of proteins that regulate fetal development.
 These proteins make sure the human body develops as it’s been patterned to — that every cell develops into specific areas of the body.
-And in the gut, these proteins play a major role in restricting the number of stems cells, as well as the cells that make them.
+In the gut, these proteins play a major role in restricting the number of stem cells, as well as the cells that make them.

 But the cancerous stem cells of the colon have created a signaling pathway that allows them to block the HOXA5 protein, and continue to develop uncontrollably as mature cancer cells, causing relapses and metastasis.

 When researchers made this discovery, the next logical step was to identify another mechanism that could override the cancerous stem cells and perform the same function that HOXA5 normally would.
 They found their answer in vitamin A.

 Vitamin A: The cancer therapy of the future